 To Believe or Not to Believe

-Perhaps you think there isn’t enough evidence to support anything beyond this reality.
-This is a valid point of view.
-And perhaps you have an opinion different from anything mentioned here.
+Perhaps you think there isn’t enough evidence to support anything beyond this reality, that is a valid point of view.
+And maybe you have an opinion different from anything mentioned here.
 That is fine, too.
 It’s all great.
 These are all valid positions.
 We all have different backgrounds.
-So philosophical and religious beliefs run a wide spectrum.
+So philosophical and religious beliefs run a broad spectrum.
 Who is to say who is right or who is wrong?

 The problem arises when your beliefs have negative consequences.
-If what you believe has negative consequences for someone or something please ask yourself an important questions before you act.
+If what you believe has negative implications for someone or something, please ask yourself important questions before you act.
 Ask yourself, why do I believe that?
-Why do I need to do that?
+What is the evidence for my conclusion?

 Why Do I Believe That?